Social Media Policy

 Welcome to Catalyst Innovations

-Welcome to Catalyst Innovations!
-You are Alice, a product manager working on several high-profile client partnerships.
 It's a regular Wednesday morning.
-Alice has settled into her home office and is about to check her messages.
+You've settled into your home office and are about to check your messages.

 -